-TEXT REFERENCE MANAGER AS A PERSON

-John D. Rockefeller John D. Rockefeller was
+TEXT REFERENCE MANAGER AS A PERSON John D. Rockefeller

-born in 1839 and showed an aptitude for finance from an early age.
+John D. Rockefeller was born in 1839 and showed an aptitude for finance from an early age.
 He took a job as an assistant bookkeeper with a company in Cleveland Ohio.
-Before long, Rockefeller's mathematical ability and conscientiousness gained him additional responsibilities in the company.
-At the age of 19, fatigue.
+Before long, the study of fatigue.